German Empire: Sonderweg

 Many historians have emphasized the central importance of a German Sonderweg or "special path" (or "exceptionalism") as the root of Nazism and the German catastrophe in the 20th century.
-According to the historiography by Kocka (1988), the process of nation-building from above had very grievous long-term implications.
+According to the 1988 historiography by Jürgen Kocka, the process of nation-building from above had very grievous long-term implications.
 In terms of parliamentary democracy, Parliament was kept weak, the parties were fragmented, and there was a high level of mutual distrust.
 The Nazis built on the illiberal, anti-pluralist elements of Weimar's political culture.
 The Junker elites (the large landowners in the east) and senior civil servants used their great power and influence well into the twentieth century to frustrate any movement toward democracy.
 They played an especially negative role in the crisis of 1930–1933.
 Bismarck's emphasis on military force amplified the voice of the officer corps, which combined advanced modernisation of military technology with reactionary politics.
 The rising upper-middle-class elites, in the business, financial and professional worlds, tended to accept the values of the old traditional elites.
 The German Empire was for Hans-Ulrich Wehler a strange mixture of highly successful capitalist industrialisation and socio-economic modernisation on the one hand, and of surviving pre-industrial institutions, power relations and traditional cultures on the other.
 Wehler argues that it produced a high degree of internal tension, which led on the one hand to the suppression of socialists, Catholics and reformers, and on the other hand to a highly aggressive foreign policy.
 For these reasons Fritz Fischer and his students emphasised Germany's primary guilt for causing the First World War.